 Many believe to have seen the witch near the roads during the cold winter nights.
 To Fargus, if what the travelers have seen is true, it could mean Cassandra is back, possibly hiding in her old study of the tower of the Beholder, plotting her revenge.

-The villagers’s patience is running out.
+The villagers’ patience is running out.
 Lord Fargus fears that, unless he does something, his fate will be that of his father.

 Beholder: Disfigured and blinded of all his eyes during the revolt that ended the life of Lord Fargus’ father almost ten years ago, the beholder has gone mad.
 Rage poisoned his mind.
 Upon seeing the fishermen devouring his children, the beholder tried to stop them, but Cassandra had cast a spell on him to keep the fishermen’s safe in case he ever attacked them.
-All that the beholder was able to do while the villagers satisfy their hunger with the flesh of his children was watch how they eat them alive.
+All that the beholder was able to do while the villagers satisfied their hunger with the flesh of his children was to watch how they were being eaten alive.

 It wasn’t until the witch’s magic began to fade that the beholder was able to make his way to Leda.
 Inside the tower, the beholder found the fishermen’s missing children half transformed.
 The curse had passed from the wombs of the mothers to the sons and daughters of those who ate the flesh of the beholder’s babies.
 Upon seeing the crude metamorphosis and recognizing part of himself in the children of the fishermen, in his madness, the aberration began to raise them as if they were his own.

 Cassandra: Even though Cassandra raised the beholder since he was in an egg, she was loyal to Lord Fargus.
 When the fishermen burnt down the abbey, she remained to her Lord’s side the entire time.